jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Bare-Metal/Bare-Metal-Overview.md

 # Overview of Bare Metal Virtual Machines

-The Bare Metal Virtual Machines are of a VM instance type launched based on JD Cloud’s new-generation self-developed virtualization technology architecture, which are equipped with both performance of physical machines and flexibility of virtual machines.
+The Bare Metal Virtual Machines are of a VM instance type launched based on JD Cloud & AI’s new-generation self-developed virtualization technology architecture, which are equipped with both performance of physical machines and flexibility of virtual machines.
 Compared with the previous generation virtualization technology architecture, the new generation virtualization technology architecture no longer has any virtualization overhead.
 It provides physical level of resource isolation and supports nested virtualization.
 Your business can make direct access to computing resources on the Bare Metal Virtual Machines to secure your business.

 ## Product Features
 *  Perfect performance: It has the same perfect performance as physical machines, providing network and storage with hardware acceleration capability, unintalling the original virtual network and storage protocol stack load from physical host machine to specified hardware without extra virtualization depletion, providing network bandwidth with speed over 10Gbit/s, and supporting nested virtualization